Discrimination and Harassment Complaints and Investigations (AP 3435)

 Informal Complaints

-An informal complaint is any of the following: (1) a written allegation of harassment, discrimination, or retaliation that falls outside the timelines for a formal complaint; or (2) a written complaint alleging harassment, discrimination, or retaliation filed by an individual who expressly indicates that he/she/they does not want to file a formal complaint.
+An informal complaint is any of the following: (1) a written allegation of harassment, discrimination, or retaliation that falls outside the timelines for a formal complaint; (2) a written complaint alleging harassment, discrimination, or retaliation filed by an individual who expressly indicates that he/she/they does not want to file a formal complaint.

 Any person may submit an informal complaint to the Director of Employee Relations and Title IX or any other College District or college administrator.
 Administrators receiving an informal complaint shall immediately notify the Director of Employee Relations and Title IX in writing of all pertinent information and facts alleged in the informal complaint.